chainwayxyz/citrea-docs/future-research/volition-model.md

 -----

-The idea is on the roadmap and it will be actively implemented after the mainnet launch upon more research.
+The concept is on the roadmap and it will be actively implemented after the mainnet launch upon more research.